Here are the steps that, in my experience, are ESSENTIAL to a successful new year in business.

 I know you’ll be reading this, thinking: ‘There’s nothing new here’, but I feel it’s worth reminding ourselves of these ‘obvious’ things that we rarely do superbly well.
 In fact, it’s been motivating writing it all down, solidifying my purpose for structuring my work the way I do.

 Sometimes the toughest bit is finding ways to translate these principles into tools that work to make your life easier – like the marketing plan I co-created with my friend.
 I encourage you to make time to share ideas with other business people – it’s amazing how a small suggestion can change things.
-(If you want a more structured approach, part of my work with my clients is working through the steps of building and maintaining their personal and business brands, through my e-books, workshops and consulting.
-If you’d like to work together, I’d love to hear from you.)
+(If you want a more structured approach, part of my work with my clients is working through the steps of building and maintaining their personal and business brands through a personal marketing plan.)